wmeyer/smart-contract-validation/index.md

 Translating the contract can be a worthwile exercise in itself, leading to a deeper understanding of its behavior.

-The gist of the [model](https://github.com/wmeyer/smart-contract-validation/blob/master/voting.als) is explained in the subsequent sections.
+The gist of the [full model](ballot.als) is explained in the subsequent sections.

 ### Entities and relationships